shaggy8871/yami/README.md

 # Yami

 Yami is a PHP migration tool for YAML files.
-It helps to keep track of changes to YAML files in the same way as a database migration tool does for database schema.

-It also includes a masking utility to hide sensitive data, and support for Secrets Manager and environment variable input (and validation) so it can be used within a CI system.
+It offers multiple advantages over command line tools or source code management systems:

+- It maintains a history of changes to one or more YAML files, and the ability to roll back in batches or to a particular point in time.
+- It focuses on the structure of the YAML file rather than the data, and allows the data to be injected from multiple sources including a Secrets Manager or environment variables.
+- It's ideal for CI systems and can be implemented as part of a larger workflow of updates during testing or deployment.
+- Writing migrations is easy and doesn't require an additional set of skills or command line utilities.

 ## Table of Contents